 As long as the whistleblower did not engage in activity to purposely delay the DOL’s investigation or adjudication of a case, a claim can be removed at any time after the expiration of 180 days.
 The case can be removed at any stage of the DOL process, including the investigatory stage, the trial stage, or the administrative appeals stage.
 But removal must happen before the DOL issues a final order.

-To remove a Sarbanes Oxley Act whistleblower case to federal court, you must file a removal notice before the DOL issues a final order.
+To remove a SOX whistleblower case to federal court, you must file a removal notice before the DOL issues a final order.
 A final order is a final decision of the DOL’s Administrative Review Board or “ARB.”
 This final order is issued after OSHA has concluded its investigation, the Administrative Law Judge has issued a recommended decision, and the ARB issues a final order on the merits.
 This process can take years.

 However, at various stages of the process, the failure to file an internal administrative appeal will, as a matter of law, result in a “final decision” of the DOL.